nutanix-japan/ntnxtraining1121/examplelab1/examplelab1.rst

    .. figure:: images/7.png

    Are there any VMs listed?
 If so, what VMs are they?
-If not, why not?

 #.
 At the upper-middle-right of the **VM Dashboard** page, click to select the **Include Controller VMs** check box and answer the following questions:

+   Can you identify which VM is used for Nutanix Controller?

+   Why is there only ONE CVM?

    How many cores are allocated to each CVM?